Enshrouded Survivor Build Guide (Update 8 / Forging the Path)

 The opening: keep distance.
 On the bow path, draw from thirty meters out and release before any enemy enters dodge range.
 On the dagger path, dodge into range, land one or two backstab swings, dodge out before the counter-attack lands.

 The mid-fight: dodge spam.
 Every dodge with Rebound active returns stamina, which fuels the next bow draw or dagger swing.
 The build's identity is "I never run out of stamina because I never stop dodging."
 Standing still mid-fight breaks the loop.
+Post-Update-8 you will cycle the loop a few extra times per kill on the bow path; the stamina economy is what makes those extra cycles free.

 The escape: stamina extension.
 When the encounter shifts against you, Rebound plus dodge plus a stamina regeneration ring let you kite indefinitely.
 A Beastmaster pet (if you took the cluster) holds aggro on one target while you reposition.